Casey Smith

 The clients I'm best positioned to serve

-My ideal client is someone who often feels that small things hold large meaning but struggles to voice those feelings.
+We are a great match if the small things hold significant meaning, but often struggle to voice those feelings.
 Perhaps you don't feel calm or "normal," or your inner thoughts sometimes seem "crazy."
 You're ready to dive deep into these experiences, but you also want tangible steps and practical tools to help you move forward.
-We're a great match if you're looking for a therapist who isn't tied to one specific modality but rather adapts to what you need in the moment.
+We're a great match if you're looking for a therapist who isn't tied to a single modality but adapts to what you need in the moment.
 My diverse background in advocacy informs my work as a therapist, where I empower clients to explore their zest for life, navigate moral complexities, and become their own best advocates.
 I believe in the transformative power of simple actions, such as asking questions, challenging existing narratives, and rewriting past injustices.
 Our journey will begin by exploring your personal narrative and challenging limiting beliefs.
-In a safe, supportive space, we'll practice "waging good conflict," empowering you to communicate authentically and set healthy boundaries.
+In a safe, supportive space, we'll practice "waging good conflict" to empower you to communicate authentically and set healthy boundaries.
 Together, we'll reignite your passions and rediscover the zest for life that makes you uniquely you.
+Our journey is about silencing the voices that may have or are holding you back, embracing your unique journey, and becoming fierce advocates.
+If you're tired of feeling unheard, unfulfilled, or disconnected from your purpose, I hope that we can collaborate and reclaim your power, communicate confidently, set boundaries, and rediscover your joy.

 Virtual